Totality for Mixed Inductive and Coinductive Types: Introduction

 \subsubsection{Guarded recursion}

-Another approach to checking correctness of recursive definitions is based on ``guarded recursion'', initiated by H. Nakano~\cite{nakano} and later extended in several directions~\cite{birkedal,guatto}.
-In this approach, a new modality ``later'' (usually written~``$\triangleright$'') is introduced in the type theory.
-The new type~$\triangleright T$ gives a syntactical way to talk about terms that ``will later (after some computation) have type~$T$''.
-This work is rather successful and has been extended to very expressive type systems.
+Another approach to checking correctness of recursive definitions is based on ``guarded recursion'', initiated by H. Nakano~\cite{nakano:guarded} and later extended in several directions~\cite{birkedal:guarded,guatto:guarded}.
+In this approach, a new modality ``later'', written~``$\triangleright$'', is introduced.
+The type~``$\triangleright T$'' gives a syntactical way to talk about terms that ``will later, after some computation, have type~$T$''.
+This work is quite successful and has been extended to very expressive type systems.
 The drawbacks are that this requires a non-standard type theory with a not quite standard denotational semantics (topos of trees).
-Moreover, it makes programming more difficult as it introduces new constructs in types and terms.
-Finally, these works only consider greatest fixed points (as in Haskel) and are thus of limited interest for systems such as Agda or Coq.
+Moreover, it makes programming more difficult as it introduces new constructors for types and terms.
+Finally, these works only consider greatest fixed points (as in Haskell) and are thus of limited interest for systems like Agda or Coq.